dallaylaen/perl-mvc-neaf/README.md

 * Cookie-based sessions supported out of the box.
 Session backends have to be written yet, though.

-* LIVR-based form validation available, but not required;

 * Fancy error templates if needed.

 # EXAMPLES